Yuuhei/diy-driver-bot/README.md

 You can push a driver info in .json file if you want, just follow the `template.json` inside `driver-repo` folder.

-Also, search result is based on file name, so be specific on that (add keywords that user might search, eg: `120ohm beryllium driver kaph white glue.json`)
+Also, search result is based on file name, so be specific on that (add keywords that user might search, eg: `120ohm beryllium driver kaph white glue.json` something like that.)

 # Support
 You can join my Discord Server for support and everything else as long as it's audio gear topic.